Falcon Field History

 it an ideal choice for training air troops.

 Falcon Field opened in September 1941 as a military

 airport to train British Royal Air Force and U.S. Army

-Air Force pilots.
+Air Corps pilots.
 The first training flight was an

 American-made Boeing PT-17 "Stearman" biplane.

 In 1948 the federal government deeded the property to

 the City of Mesa as a municipal airport.
 The City